fdlai/se_project_aroundtheus/README.md

 Plans to add:

 - User interactivity:
-- User created profiles
+- user created profiles
-- The ability for a user to upload their own photos
+- ability for a user to upload their own photos
-- The ability to like and comment on photos
+- ability to like and comment on photos
+- ability to click on a photo and have it enlarge to see the full aspect ratio
+- ability to hover over truncated text, to see the full text

 **Figma**